MicrosoftDocs/xamarin-docs/docs/mac/get-started/hello-mac.md

 [![](hello-mac-images/xcode01.png "The Main.storyboard file in the Solution Explorer")](hello-mac-images/xcode01.png#lightbox)

-This should launch Xcode and look something like the following:
+This should launch Xcode and look like this screenshot:

 [![](hello-mac-images/xcode02.png "The default Xcode Interface Builder view")](hello-mac-images/xcode02.png#lightbox)